sUSD Price Reaches $1.01 on Exchanges (SUSD)

 sUSD Coin Profile

-sUSD was first traded on June 11th, 2018. sUSD’s total supply is 74,887,760 coins. sUSD’s official Twitter account is @synthetix_io and its Facebook page is accessible here.
-The official website for sUSD is www.synthetix.io. sUSD’s official message board is blog.havven.io.
+sUSD was first traded on June 11th, 2018. sUSD’s total supply is 75,669,137 coins. sUSD’s official message board is blog.havven.io.
+The official website for sUSD is www.synthetix.io. sUSD’s official Twitter account is @synthetix_io and its Facebook page is accessible here.
 The Reddit community for sUSD is /r/synthetix_io and the currency’s Github account can be viewed here.

 Buying and Selling sUSD